-Police beat for Feb.
+Police Beat for Feb.
 7, 2020

 The Department of Corrections Probation reported the following arrests:

 Derek William Armiger, 34, 12200 block of Durango Ave., North Port.
-Charge: Charlotte County Warrant: simple battery.
-Bond: None.
+Charge: Charlotte County warrant for simple battery.
+Bond: none.

 Post a comment as